 Become a director, cinematographer, screenwriter, video game designer, animator, visual studies theorist, film historian, experimental artist, or movie producer.

 Famous for the unique light and landscape that attract artists and scholars from around the globe, New Mexico is ranked as a “film hotspot” by Hollywood Reporter.

 Albuquerque itself has been designated as the best place for filmmakers to live and work by Moviemaker magazine, and Netflix has recently adopted the city as its only US production hub.

-The degree plans in Film and Digital Arts allow you to choose a focus in Film Production, Gaming and Animation, or Film History and Criticism.
+The degree plans in Film and Digital Arts allow you to choose a focus in Film Production, Gaming, Animation, or Film History and Criticism.